The Endocannabinoid System

 One of our aims at The Hemp Community is to raise awareness of the Endocannabinoid System and the opportunity that it represents for personal and public health; we hope you can find something beneficial in this post.

-Believe it or not, each human being has a brain, and those brains are very busy experiencing and trying to manage every aspect of our lives; mood, appetite, movement, rest, sleep, growth, memory, emotion, and a whole range of physical senses that allow us to navigate this thing called life.
+We all have a brain, an incredible and complex organ kept busy by the experience of life.
+Your brain manages every aspect of your life; mood, appetite, movement, rest, sleep, growth, memory, emotion, and a whole range of physical senses that allow you to navigate this thing called life.